 Feed Control Bar - Many chippers in use today have mechanical feed control bars that meet the ANSI Z133.1 requirement to include emergency stop devices.
 Pushing the feed control bar to the center (neutral position) stops the feed rollers, and pushing it toward the discharge spout reverses the feed rollers.

 Bottom Feed Stop Bar - To address the hazard of being pulled into the chipper, one manufacturer has developed and installed a "bottom feed stop bar" (patent pending) on all its new models.
 It is a pressure sensitive device that cuts off all power completely when 34 pounds of force are applied to the lower edge of the feed table.

-According to the manufacturer, the device cannot be retrofitted onto older models due to its electronic and
+According to the manufacturer, the device cannot be retrofitted onto older models due to its electronic and mechanical requirements.

 Panic Bar - Another manufacturer has equipped its chippers with a "panic bar" (patent pending) to stop the feed system in an emergency.
 When the operator grabs the "panic bar" it instantly stops the hydraulic system that operates the feed rollers.
 The "panic bar" is not attached to the feed control bar and operates independently.
 It has two grab bars, one in front and one behind the feed control bar, for quick access from almost any location around the feed area.

 Emergency Pull Ropes - Emergency pull ropes or cables are another emergency shut-off device installed by some manufacturers.
 Pulling the ropes immediately reverses the action of the feed rollers.
 The two ropes are located on both sides of the throat of the infeed chute for quick access.
 However, if the ropes become entangled in branches, they may be difficult to locate and pull in an emergency.
 These ropes can be retrofitted onto existing machines.